Sub-Module 1.1: Introduction & Basic Images

 Hardened images are what’s called 'distroless' images.
 These styles of images are targeted builds that skip certain shells and tools typically found in standard base images.
 Since package managers are usually part of that missing toolset, that’s how the term 'distroless' was coined.

 Let’s build a comparison image using UBI to see the difference.
 Then we can see what changes we need to make to move this to a hardened python image.
-In both cases, we’ll use a local mirror for python dependcies, mimicing the use of a secure enterprise index like Red Hat Trusted LIbraries.
+In both cases, we’ll use a local mirror for python dependencies, mimicking the use of a secure enterprise index like Red Hat Trusted Libraries.

 First, lets look at a typical UBI based approach.